BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>He was conscientious in almost all areas of his life, yet was arrested multiple times for reckless driving (including for reading a book while driving).
 Driving was apparently too boring.
 One is reminded of Richard Feynman's famous last words: "I'd hate to die twice.
-It's so boring." --TODO: add citation</p>
+It’s so boring."<sup>46</sup></p>

 <p>I think it's the variety within von Neumann's traits that makes him so fascinating.
 What a fascinatingly complex individual.